-It is also useful to plot the full $2D$-shape of the spherical power spectrum, as shown in Figure~\ref{fig:vis2d} for the total one $\mathcal{S}_\ell(k,k')$ in the left panel and the lensing convergence term in the right panel.
-The total power spectrum $\mathcal{S}_\ell(k,k')$ in the left panel is skewed along the diagonal ($k=k'$ i.e.,~same radial distance) while off-diagonal terms ($k\neq k'$) quickly drop to zero.
-Section~\ref{sec:results} explores the relevance of including these off-diagonal modes in the analysis.
+It is also useful to plot the full 2D shape of the spherical power spectrum, as shown in Fig.~\ref{fig:vis2d} for the total one $\mathcal{S}_\ell(k,k')$ in the left panel and the lensing convergence term in the right panel.
+The total power spectrum $\mathcal{S}_\ell(k,k')$ in the left panel is skewed along the diagonal ($k=k'$, i.e.,~same radial distance) while off-diagonal terms ($k\neq k'$) quickly drop to zero.
+Sec.~\ref{sec:results} explores the relevance of including these off-diagonal modes in the analysis.
 On the other hand, the right panel shows that effects such as gravitational lensing exhibit a peak around a localized $k$ scale.
-This exploration of $(k,k')$-space will be further exploited in Section~\ref{sec:MW}, to select relevant scales in the multi-bin cross-correlation spherical power spectrum.
+This exploration of $(k,k')$ space will be further exploited in Sec.~\ref{sec:MW}, to select relevant scales in the multibin cross-correlation spherical power spectrum.